 The college strategy to promote student verification is in place.
 For example, the Admissions and Financial Aid offices require a student birth certificate and passport to verify student information as well as student true identity.
 A student birth certificate and passport are required documents during application for admission as well as application for federal financial aid assistance.
-Students enrolled in online courses are required to attend online course orientation where student true identity is verified during course orientation.
-All online courses of the college require students to take midterm and final exams of courses in person.
-Students enrolled in online courses are required to be present in person to take the course midterm and final exams at the college online lab.
+Students enrolled in online courses are required to attend online courses of the college require students to take midterm and final exams of courses in person.
+Students enrolled in online courses are required to take the course midterm and final exams at the college online lab.
 The exams are monitored and facilitated by online instructors who ensure verification of enrolled students.
 [1.91]